Architecture of 18th Century Castles

 3. Light and Nature:

-18th century architects increasingly integrated natural light into their designs.
-Windows become wider and more numerous, allowing light to enter and illuminate the interiors.
-Additionally, formal gardens, with their carefully tended flowerbeds, are often integrated into the overall design of the castle, connecting architecture with nature.
+18th-century architects increasingly incorporated natural light into their designs.
+Windows became larger and more numerous, allowing light to enter and illuminate the interiors.
+Furthermore, formal French gardens, with their meticulously maintained flowerbeds, were often integrated into the overall design of the château, connecting architecture with nature.

 4. The Use of New Materials: